Chancellor Dr. Charles Robinson

 Dr. Charles Robinson was named interim chancellor at the University of Arkansas, Fayetteville on Aug.
-9, 2021.
+9, 2021 and chancellor on Nov.
+16, 2022.
 As Provost and Executive Vice Chancellor for Academic and Student Affairs, Dr. Charles F. Robinson leads the university’s academic enterprise in addition to the 25 departments that comprise the Division of Student Affairs.
 He has served as provost since July 2020 and as vice chancellor of student affairs since 2015.

 Robinson is committed to enhancing communication and coordination of the university’s academic and student affairs endeavors in order to support a more holistic approach to student success on campus.

 During his time as vice chancellor for student affairs, Robinson led a major restructuring of the Division of Student Affairs, better positioning the unit to focus on student success initiatives.
 He also led institutional efforts regarding diversity recruitment and retention of students and faculty while developing new academic initiatives and development goals.
 Under his leadership, the university constructed Adohi Hall, a $79 million campus project that is the only residence hall in the United States to use cross-laminated timber.

 Robinson’s time at the U of A spans more than 20 years, beginning as an assistant professor of history.
 He has also served as chair of the African and African American Studies Program and vice provost for diversity prior to his current role.